 Skiing is an enjoyable and exhilarating sport that offers a sense of freedom and excitement unlike any other, which is why millions of us love to hit the slopes whenever we can.
 Today, there are so many pieces of equipment with cutting edge technology applied not just to your skis, but also to our gloves, pants, jackets and everything else.
-Yet for those that wear glasses, when it comes to skiing, the answer is often, as it always has been, get some contacts.

 Before looking for suitable goggles, you need to make sure you have suitable glasses.
 That is, glasses that are secure when you do physical exercise and a lot of movement.
-If your glasses fall down your nose when you turn around too quick, they are probably going to do the same on the slopes.
+If your glasses fall down your nose or move around when you turn around too quick, they are probably going to do the same on the slopes.
 That would not be very good for your comfort or your safety.
 Good fitting glasses should be the starting point for your ski preparations.